-Unless you are a very small local retail store — like the corner beauty salon or dry cleaner — or you are using your full legal name as your business name, the selection of a great name that you can legally use is essential.
+Unless you are a very small local retail store, for instance a corner beauty salon or dry cleaner, you’ll need to consider trademarks.
+Unless you’re using your full legal name as your business name, the selection of a great name that you can legally use is essential.

 The key to a great name that doesn’t infringe on the rights of others is what we call “brandability.”
-Essentially, the more unique your name is the more likely you will be to use it.
+The Brand Naming Team here always say that the more unique your name is the more likely you will be to use it.
 The more distinctive and unique a business or product name, the easier it is to protect from unauthorized use by others.

 The ™ Symbol & Common Law Trademark Protection